evhub/coconut/HELP.md

 Thus, our first function `diagonal_line(n)` should construct an iterator of all the points, represented as coordinate tuples, in the `n`th diagonal, starting with `(0, 0)` as the `0`th diagonal.
 Like we said at the start of this case study, this is where we I let go and you take over.
 Using all the tools of functional programming that Coconut provides, give `diagonal_line` a shot.
 When you're ready to move on, scroll down.

-One extra challenge here would be to use Coconut's `parallel_map` function, a parallel version of `map` that, thanks to the fact that it uses multiple processes, is often much faster. `parallel_map` requires `concurrent.futures`, which comes by default in Python 3 but not in Python 2, so using `parallel_map` under Python 2 will require running the command `python -m pip install futures`.

 Here are some tests that you can use:
 ```coconut
 diagonal_line(0) `isinstance` (list, tuple) |> print # False (should be an iterator)